Helgo Zettervall: Biography

 After completing his studies Zettervall took over the restoration of Lund Cathedral from Carl Georg Brunius.
 Zettervall got the job after several more experienced architects had declined the job due to fear of Brunius.
-As the architect of the Cathedral did Zettervall also get other commissions for both church and other works in the Scania region.
+As the architect of the Cathedral, Zettervall also got other commissions for both church and other works in the Scania region.
 Some notable ones are Lund University Main Building (Universitetshuset), All Saints Church (Allhelgonakyrkan) in Lund and Nosaby Church.

 He was chief of Board superintendent for the administration of state buildings (Överintendentsämbetet) from 1882-97.
 Zettervall was the chief architect in the restoration of old buildings and churches in Sweden during the period 1860-90.
 Among other commissions, Zettervall designed the plans for the renovation Uppsala Cathedral (1886–1893), Linköping Cathedral (1877–86), Skara Cathedral (1886–94) and Uppsala Cathedral (1885–93), as well as the Kalmar Castle (1886–90).

 Oscar Fredrik Church (Oscar Fredriks kyrka) in Gothenburg was constructed on the basis of plans drawn by Helgo Zetterwall.
 The church was inaugurated on 2 April 1893 and is a prime example of Northern European Gothic Revival architecture.